lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     GROUP BY mpc.ssObjectId, mpc.e, mpc.q

-3.2.
-Click on "Search" -  this search might take up to a minute.

 3.3.
+Click on "Search".
+This search might take up to a minute.
+The query returns 12,589 objects.

+3.4.
 The default view of the search above is a plot the first two columns against each other, ``ssObjectId`` and ``COUNT``, which is not a particularly useful plot aside from showing that the number of detections for the most oft-detected objects in the outer Solar System is in the thousands.
 Click twice on the ``COUNT`` column header to order the entries by descending count and identify the most oft-detected outer Solar System object.